Philipp Hosiner: Rennes

 On 20 June 2014, Hosiner joined Rennes on a three-year deal.
 Hosiner made his debut for Rennes on 10 August 2014 in the first round of league fixtures, coming on as a second-half substitute for Abdoulaye Doucouré in the 2−0 loss.
 On 30 August, Hosiner came off the bench and won his side a penalty, which was converted by Ola Toivonen, to give Rennes a 1−0 victory over newly promoted Caen.
 On 29 October 2014, Hosiner scored the winner in Rennes 2–1 win over Marseille in the third round of the Coupe de la Ligue.
 Hosiner came on as a substitute in the match and scored with a beautiful back-heeled strike in injury time, to help Rennes knock Marseille out of the competition.
 Despite a decent start to his Rennes career, Hosiner was ruled out of playing for Rennes in the second half of the season, because a tumour was detected on his kidney during January 2015.
 He had his kidney removed in February 2015 and he remained sidelined, and out of action for the rest of the season.

 1. FC Köln

 On 22 June 2015, Hosiner was loaned to 1.
 FC Köln until the end of the season.
-He played 15 games but only managed to score one goal, against Hamburger SV.
+He played 15 games but managed to score one goal only, against Hamburger SV.